tmzwane/cms-nuxt-project/README.md

 ## Best Start

-Use docker to run the all the apps in one go.
+Use docker to run all the apps in one go and in an isolated environment.

 I've prepared a makefile that works wonders on MacOS and Linux, but it doesn't run on Windows, but basically with one make command you can tricker a chain of commands that would otherwise be a hassle to type one by one on the CLI.

 1. Makefile Commands

-To run everything all at once in an isolated docker environment and network using `docker-compose` run:
+To run everything all at once in an isolated docker environment using `docker-compose`, run:

 ```
 make compose-local
 ```

-To run mongodb database on docker run:
+To run mongodb only, on docker run:

 ```
 make run-mongo
 ```

-To clean up after using docker run:
+To clean up after using docker, run:

 ```
-docker-clean-up
+make docker-clean-up
 ```

 2. Using Concurrently